-While New York City’s health department is celebrating the decline in new HIV diagnoses in 2017 compared to 2016, it is also using a new method to estimate how many of the new diagnoses in 2017 were among people who were newly infected with the virus that year, altering the recent year-to-year comparisons announced in past reports.
+New York City’s health department is celebrating the decline in new HIV diagnoses in 2017 compared to 2016.
+The health department is now using a new method to estimate how many of the new diagnoses in 2017 were among people who were newly infected with the virus that year, which alters the recent year-to-year comparisons announced in past reports.

 “This historic low in new HIV diagnosis demonstrates that we are well on our way to ending the HIV epidemic in New York City,” Dr. Demetre Daskalakis, the deputy commissioner for disease control in the health department, said in a Nov.
 29 statement that accompanied the department’s annual HIV surveillance report.
 “We are diagnosing people with HIV earlier and linking them to care, preventing disease progression while harnessing the power of treatment to prevent transmission.”

 According to the report, Queens saw 400 total diagnoses of HIV in 2017, 323 of which were men and the other 77 women.
 Of the men diagnosed, 262 were diagnosed with HIV alone and the other 61 were diagnosed with HIV concurrent to their AIDS diagnosis.
 Of the 77 women, 65 were diagnosed with HIV alone and the other 12 were diagnosed with HIV concurrent to their AIDS diagnosis.

 In total, 123 people in Queens died of HIV/AIDS in 2017.
 In particular, neighborhoods in Bayside, Little Neck and the Rockaways saw the highest mortality rates of HIV/AIDS-related deaths in Queens.